TheTop10PonyVideos/Dynamic-Form/README.md

         DATABASE_URL="prisma+postgres://localhost:51213/?api_key=eyJkYXRhYmFzZVV...

     Copy and paste the URL (including the `DATABASE_URL=` environment variable specifier) to the `.env` file, replacing the blank `DATABASE_URL` variable there.
-The Smart-Voting-Form application will use this variable to connect to the database.
+The Dynamic-Form application will use this variable to connect to the database.

 * Add your YouTube Data API v3 key to the `.env` file: